Canon 35mm f/1.4 | Lens Review

 Glass

 The Canon 35mm f/1.4 is a prime lens which is a fixed focal length.
 Primes are the only types of lenses I shoot with.
-It’s a fixed focal length designed with less glass than a zoom lens, which results in giving you a sharper image.
+It’s a fixed focal length designed with less glass than a zoom lens, giving you a sharper image.
 You can dive more into the difference between prime lenses and zoom lenses.

 Canon 35mm f/1.4